 Once accepted, a student must make a decision regarding acceptance of the admission decision.
 A tuition deposit indicates an acceptance of the admission decision and the intention to enroll at North Park University.
-Failure to make a tuition deposit will result in the cancellation of the acceptance, and admission and elements of the financial aid package may be offered to another student.
+The tuition deposit deadline for the fall semester is May 1.
+Cancellations after May 1 are not refundable.
+Failure to make a tuition deposit by the specified deadline will result in the cancellation of the acceptance, and admission and elements of the financial aid package may be offered to another student.
 A housing deposit is required to secure student housing.
 It is refundable upon conclusion of studies at North Park, less any damage assessments incurred.